 Winter Folklore Traditions and Creepy Christmas Monsters A to Z

-An A to Z compendium of winter folklore traditions, from magical midwinter spirits to the creepiest Christmas monsters of all time!
+An A to Z compendium of winter folklore traditions, from magical midwinter spirits and beings of myth and legend to the creepiest Christmas monsters of all time.

 A is for Apple Cider Wassailing and Årsgång (Yearwalking)

 The health of trees?
 Let’s drink to that!
 A wassail is a hot mulled cider.
 The medieval English tradition of wassailing involves toasting apple trees to ensure a good harvest the following year.
 Wassail is drunk, songs are sung, and libations are poured onto the roots of the trees.
 Nice for the trees, and fabulous for the wassailers.

 Yearwalking is said to be a form of Swedish divination practised at Christmas or on New Year’s Eve.
 As recently as the 19th century, yearwalkers would head on quests and risk their body and soul (even meeting spirits) in order to see visions of the year ahead.
 Verifiable information on the subject is slim, but it is said that one method was to fast for a period of time without food or water, then head for a place of power (like a church) in the hope of seeing visions.